 There are times where Windows doesn’t correctly provide the maximum or native resolutions of our monitors.
 When this happens, the resolution settings need to be adjusted.

 Adjust the Resolution Settings in Windows 8

-- Log into PC if not already, and go to the start menu.
+Log into a PC if not already, and then navigate to the start menu.

-- Click the Desktop tile in the Start menu.
+Click the Deskop tile in the Start menu.

-If you have multiple displays connected, there will be an additional drop down called 'Multiple Displays.'
-Ignore this for now if you have multiple monitors connected.
+Note: If you have multiple displays connected, there will be an additional drop down called "Multiple Displays."
+Ignore this for now, if you have multiple monitors connected.

 Select Resolution in the drop-down.
 It contains a slide bar that is dragged up and down to change the resolution of the monitor.
 Slide the bar up to increase the resolution and down to decrease it.

 Note: Not all computers are capable of supporting all resolutions.
 Check your computer manual and video card documentation if higher resolutions are not available.